How to Create, Design, and Send HTML Emails

 Coding emails may seem complex and confusing since email rendering has many possibilities.
 To ensure that your email renders well, you can follow these best practices:

-These technologies are largely unsupported by email clients so that emails won’t render properly.
+These technologies are largely unsupported by email clients so emails won’t render properly.

 However, if you want to use Javascript and other interactive elements in your emails, consider using Accelerated Mobile Pages (AMP) for email, but this format has limited client support.